Please click here to view our price sheet PDF

 How much postage to use

 Have your invitation or save the date weighed at the post office before purchasing your stamps.
 Many of our invitations and all square envelopes will require additional postage.
-For example, square designs and most of our letterpress wedding invitations will require $.70 postage because of size or weight.
 If it is an invitation set we have mailed before, we may be able to tell you the weight but we cannot guarantee a rate on behalf of a government agency.
 The USPS website often has a better selection of stamps to order than your local post office.
+Be wary ordering stamps from any website other than USPS as stamp fraud is rampant.

 How to word your wedding invitation